omahs/academy-1/src/docs/for-developers/index.md

 ## Analyzing Santiment Data

-Examples for different analysis based on Santiment data can be found on the [Education and use cases page](/education-and-use-cases)
+Examples of different analysis based on Santiment data can be found on the [Education and use cases page](/education-and-use-cases)

 The are two types of examples included:

 - Code examples showing how to analyze the data and plot the results.
-- Descriptions how to use the tools provided by the Sanbase web application and interpret the results.
+- Descriptions on how to use the tools provided by the Sanbase web application and interpret the results.